This red dot sight complete beginner's guide will go from A to Z breaking down benefits of using a red dot sight on a modern firearm.

 Other blurry reticle problems could be caused by:

-- Brightness turned up too high while using a small dot - The emitter starburst is very visible and covers up the dot itself
+- Brightness turned up too high while using a small dot - The emitter starburst covers up the dot and the whole glass

 - Facing direct sun light

 The other good option is to switch to a prism optic.

 $60 off $600 (use code: MC4) – Complete the build you have been saving up for

 Eye dominance do affect shooters using red dot sights.

 Most shooters aim with their dominant eye on the same side of their dominant hand.

 Other shooters however may be cross-eye dominant.
 Cross eye dominant shooters can train to shoot with both eyes open with pistols, but had to learn to aim with the non dominant eye with on the same side as the dominant hand.

 A bigger window size eliminates the frame obstruction, and it gives the rifle shooter a wider field of view and maximizes peripheral situational awareness.